thakkarparth007/copilot-explorer/README.md

 # Copilot-Explorer

-This is an app is meant for exploring the codebase of Github Copilot.
+This is a tool meant for exploring the codebase of Github Copilot (the client side, not the model itself).

-It's a work in progress.
+It's work in progress.
 See the [Journal](./Journal.md) for details on what's been done so far and my observations.

 ## Screenshots